OSGeo/PROJ/docs/source/apps/proj.rst

     This option causes an expanded annotated listing of the characteristics of the projected point. :option:`-v` is implied with this option.

-.. option:: -C <crs>

-.. versionadded:: 9.3.0

-    Where *crs* is a definition of a Projected CRS, as its WKT or code for instance EPSG:32632.
-This option generates the projection to the underlying geographic system.
-When used, it ignores *+opt* arguments.

 The *+opt* run-line arguments are associated with cartographic parameters.
 Additional projection control parameters may be contained in two auxiliary